-As a result they are dependent on legal assistance granted by NGO lawyers, most of whom are not entitled to represent them before courts.
+As a result, they are dependent on legal assistance granted by NGO lawyers, most of whom are not entitled to represent them before courts.
 Due to limited funds from AMIF, since 2015 all NGOs have limited their activities and do not visit detention centres on a regular basis to provide such assistance whenever needed.
-This has not improved in 2019.
-NGOs visiting detention centres cover the travel expenses from short term projects (in some cases funded by private entities) which does not guarantee the stability of assistance.
+This has not been improved in 2021.
+Situation even worsened due to situation at the Polish-Belarusian Border.

 The law foresees a state legal aid system which includes lawyers’ visits to the detention centres if necessary and it concerns only preparing the appeal of a negative asylum decision.
 In practice only some foreigners decide to look for a legal representative, i.e., an advocate or a legal advisor.

 Article 78 and 87a Code of Criminal Procedure.